George Clooney

 George Clooney proves that even the most handsome, talented and connected actors have to pay their dues.
 He was born May 6, 1961 in Lexington, Kentucky.
 His father was a talk show host and news anchor who was the brother of singer Rosemary Clooney.

 George got the opportunity to try out for the Cincinnati Reds in 1977, but didn’t make the team.
 He attended Northern Kentucky University, but ended up dropping out.
-When his cousin Miguel Ferrer cast him in a low budget film that hooked Clooney into pursuing a life in the business.
+Then his cousin Miguel Ferrer cast him in a low budget film that hooked Clooney into pursuing a life in the business.

 In 1982, Clooney moved to Los Angeles and stayed with his famous aunt.
 He spent many years landing guest starring roles on Riptide, Hotel, Streethawk and Crazy Like a Fox, before landing a recurring role on The Facts of Life from 1985 to 1987.
 More guest starring roles would follow in Hunter, Golden Girls, Murder, She Wrote and Sunset Beat.
 He played in Return of the Killer Tomatoes! and scored another reoccurring role on Roseanne as Booker Brooks in 1988.

-His star making role came in 1992 when he was cast as Dr. Doug Ross in ER opposite Noah Wyle, Anthony Edwards and Eriq La Salle.
+His star-making role came in 1992 when he was cast as Dr. Doug Ross in ER opposite Noah Wyle, Anthony Edwards and Eriq La Salle.
 Clooney would spend the next 6 seasons on ER.
 In this time he would make feature films as well.
 In 1996, audiences saw him in From Dusk Till Dawn with Quentin Tarantino, Juliette Lewis, Harvey Keitel, and Salma Hayek and One Fine Day with Michelle Pfeiffer.
 The next year, he took on the role as Batman with Chris O’Donnell as his Robin and was seen with Nicole Kidman in the Peacemaker.
 In 1998, he was seen romancing Jennifer Lopez in Out of Sight and was also seen in The Thin Red Line with Adrien Brody and John Cusack.

 In 1999, Clooney starred with Mark Wahlberg and Ice Cube in Three Kings.
 2000 saw Clooney’s departure from ER, but audiences had other venues to watch him perform.
 He was in the Coen Brother’s O Brother, Where Art Thou? with John Turturro and Tim Blake Nelson and The Perfect Storm with Mark Wahlberg, Diane Lane and John C. Reilly.
 Clooney then remade the Rat Pack classic Ocean’s Eleven with an ensemble cast that featured Brad Pitt, Matt Damon and Julia Roberts.
 This would be the first in a series of Danny Ocean films.
 He also reteamed with Robert Rodriguez to appear in the director’s Spy Kids.